Children's Book Authors Available for Appearances

 Liz McGrath is the illustrator of The Ghouls Come Haunting One by One.
 She is happy to tailor a program to meet your needs.
 Liz McGrath prefers to work with smaller groups so she can incorporate a hands-on art activity that builds on the counting in the book and geometry (shapes) used to create the illustrations.
 Presentation length varies by grade level.
 McGrath lives with her husband and daughters in Providence, RI.
 For more information, visit http://www.lizmcgrathillustrations.com.

-Linda L. Osmundson, author of How the West Was Drawn, is a prolific writer.
-She has also taught on the elementary level and served as a docent in four major art museums.
-Linda has a number of classroom presentations for grades K-12, including one on artist Charles M. Russell and programs on art appreciation.
+Linda L. Osmundson, award winning author of the series How the West Was Drawn: Cowboy Charlie’s Art, Frederic Remington’s Art and Women’s Art , also writes magazine articles.
+She taught elementary school and served as a docent in four major art museums and two galleries.
+Linda’s interactive PowerPoint presentations serve grades K-12, and includes a display of western artifacts with a discussion of their uses.
 Osmundson lives in Fort Collins, Colorado.
 Rates: $400 a day (4 presentations), plus travel and accommodation expenses.
 For more information, visit http://www.lindaosmundson.com.

 Catherine Osornio, author of The Declaration of Independence from A to Z, is passionate about children’s education.
-She homeschooled her own children for several years and assisted in developing a reading program for Downey Child Care Center.
-She writes fiction and nonfiction for children and adults, and she is a locally published cartoonist.
+She homeschooled her own children for several years, assisted in developing a reading program for a private school, and is currently an elementary school librarian for a National Blue Ribbon school in southern California.
+She writes fiction and nonfiction for children and adults, enjoys cartooning, and works part-time as a freelance editor and proofreader.
 Catherine would love to come to your school to talk to your students about the history behind her book or about writing and how it can become a successful career.
 Rates: $300/half-day (up to 3 presentations), plus expenses.
-The author lives in Ontario, California.
+The author lives in Walnut, California.
 For more information, visit catherineosornio.com.

 Sydelle Pearl, author of the original collection Elijah’s Tears: Stories for the Jewish Holidays and Books for Children of the World: The Story of Jella Lepman, is also a professional storyteller and songwriter.
 In the classroom, Ms. Pearl will engage students by telling stories from her book as well as traditional Elijah tales and stories from other cultures featuring acts of kindness.
 She will also engage audiences in creative writing exercises and discuss her journey to publication.
 Rates are negotiable.
 Ms. Pearl resides in Pittsburgh, PA.
 For more information, visit www.storypearls.com.